 PhRMA member companies face several market access barriers in Singapore despite the country otherwise serving as a strong model for protecting intellectual property, supporting clinical trials and incentivizing manufacturing.
-With continued collaboration between PhRMA member companies and the Government of Singapore, and with U.S. Government support, we are confident that we can resolve outstanding issues and strengthen the country's global leadership position.
+With continued collaboration between PhRMA member companies and the Singapore Government, and with U.S. Government support, the innovative biopharmaceutical industry is confident that we can resolve outstanding issues and strengthen the country's business environment.